-Dr. Jaffe received his Bachelor of Arts degree in Biological Sciences with a Minor in Mathematical Sciences from the University of Delaware.
+Dr. Jaffe is a board certified orthopedic surgeon who specializes in the foot and ankle.
+He received his Bachelor of Arts degree in Biological Sciences with a Minor in Mathematical Sciences from the University of Delaware.
 After completing his undergraduate degree, Dr. Jaffe received his Doctorate of Medicine at the University of Maryland School of Medicine in Baltimore, MD.

 Following medical school, Dr. Jaffe joined the Department of Orthopaedic Surgery at the University of Maryland/R Adams Cowley Shock Trauma Center where he completed his residency in orthopaedic surgery.
 He had the honor of being elected Administrative Chief Resident during this time.